Skip to main content

 Architecture

-Task Store
+Task store

-Task Queue
+Task queue

 The task queue implements priority-based ordering using a binary heap.
 Task priority determines processing order when resources become available.

-The task queue stores only task IDs, actual task contents are retrieved from the task store.
+The task queue stores only task IDs.
+Actual task contents are retrieved from the task store.

-Worker Pool
+Worker pool

 Communication

-Components communicate exclusively through typed channels:
+Components communicate through typed channels and coordination primitives:

-• Task submissions - External systems submit tasks via an mpsc channel
+• Task submissions - external systems submit tasks via an mpsc channel